microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 I'm not sure that there is a better solution for the `-s 0` scenario other than attempting to use the `WT_SESSION` environment variable.
-If a `wt.exe` process is spawned and that's in it's environment variables, it could try and ask the monarch for the servant who's hosting the session corresponding to that GUID.
+If a `wt.exe` process is spawned and that's in it's environment variables, it could try and ask the monarch for the peasant who's hosting the session corresponding to that GUID.
 This is more of a theoretical solution than anything else.

 In Single-Instance mode, running `wt -s 0` outside a WT window will still cause